Overview

 - California Sport Fishing License required for anglers 16 and older

-- No motorized boats permitted — kayaks, canoes, and float tubes welcome
+- No boats permitted

 - All state fishing laws apply within county park boundaries